ddalcanto/store-records-calculator/README.md

-To use this program, simply use the format demonstrated in "Transactions.txt" to create your own list of transactions (keeping in mind that "R" means the money was received, and "P" means the money was paid).
+To use this program, simply use the input format shown above to create your own list of transactions.
+Note: "R" means the money was received (+), and "P" means the money was paid (-).

 To run this program, simply type "Transactions.txt" without the quotes when prompted for the file name.